A deployed nuclear submarine operates alone—hundreds of miles from any support and hundreds of feet below the surface.

 He is passionate about leadership and employee engagement.
 His articles and blog posts have been read and shared all over the world.
 He believes that Leadership can make a significant difference in the performance of any organization.

-His leadership book, I Have the Watch: Becoming a Leader Worth Following is an Amazon bestseller.
+His leadership books, I Have the Watch: Becoming a Leader Worth Following and All in the Same Boat: Lead Your Organization Like a Nuclear Submariner are Amazon Bestsellers!

 Get all of Jon’s leadership insight in your inbox!